Walter Amtrup

 Walter Otto Hugo Karl Amtrup (15 March 1904 – 7 August 1974) was a German actor, film dubber, opera singer (bass), and acting teacher.

 Early life and education

 Walter Amtrup was born in Altona, Hamburg as the son of a state court judge.
-He was student of the gymnasium in Lüneburg and, after achieving his Abitur, visited the Berlin University of the Arts from 1925 until 1931, where he was educated as an opera singer and a stage actor.
+He attended the gymnasium in Lüneburg and, following his Abitur graduation, enrolled at the Berlin University of the Arts.
+He was educated as an opera singer and a stage actor from 1925 until 1931.

 Opera and acting career

 Amtrup made his professional opera debut in 1932 at the Landestheater Altenburg.
 This was followed by many appearances in Meißen, Neisse, Wilhelmshaven, Hanau, Bunzlau, at the Staatstheater Schwerin (state theater of Mecklenburg) and until the end of the Second World War at the municipal Städtische Bühnen in Chemnitz.

 German Democratic Republic

-Ten years after the End of World War II the Amtrup family moved to Central Germany in 1955, where Amtrup was employed as a character actor by the Städtische Bühnen Erfurt.
+Ten years after the end of World War II, the Amtrup family moved to Central Germany in 1955, where Amtrup was employed as a character actor by the Städtische Bühnen Erfurt.
 In 1966 he was booked by the Meiningen Court Theatre, where his artistic career ended 1969.